sgmurphy/wordpress-plugins/content-views-query-and-display-post-page/README.txt

 = How to use Content Views with the Gutenberg Block Editor? =

-Create a new page and click the '+' sign, search for Content Views, or scroll to the CONTENT VIEWS section, you will find all our 15+ Gutenberg blocks there.
+Create a new page and click the '+' sign, search for Content Views, or scroll to the CONTENT VIEWS section, you will find all our 16 Gutenberg blocks there.
 Click on the block you want to insert in your page and start displaying your posts stunningly with our blocks.

+= How to use Content Views with the Elementor page builder? =

+Create a new page with Elementor, find our Elementor widgets under the CONTENT VIEWS section, click on the widget you want to use, and customize it as you want.

-= Can I use Content Views without Gutenberg block editor enabled? =
+= Can I use Content Views without Gutenberg block editor? =

-Sure, you can use Content Views by creating our classic view and then use view shortcode in Classic editor, without enabling Gutenberg block editor.
+Sure, you can create and use our shortcode in Classic editor, without enabling Gutenberg block editor.

+= Can I use Content Views without Elementor page builder? =

+Sure, you can use our shortcode (for any themes and page builders) or blocks (for block themes and the Gutenberg block editor).

 = Can I use Content Views with any WordPress theme? =

 Sure, Content Views is compatible with any WordPress theme.

-= What page builders can I use with this plugin? =
+= Can I use Content Views with any page builders? =

-Content Views can be used with any page builders: Elementor, SiteOrigin, Beaver Builder, Divi, WPBakery, etc. using our shortcode feature.
+Sure, Content Views can be used with any page builders (Elementor, SiteOrigin, Beaver Builder, Divi, WPBakery, and so on) using our shortcode feature.
+With the Elementor page builder, you can also use our widgets.

 = Where can I get help? =